Bell Plesset Effects on Rayleigh Taylor Instability of Three Dimensional Spherical Geometry: Theoretical framework

 The momentum conservation equation is expressed as

 \begin{widetext}

 \end{widetext}

 To make the computation tractable, we truncate the spherical harmonic expansion at a maximum mode number of \(l_{\max}\).
-This truncation yields a system of $N = \sum_{l=1}^{l_{\max}}(2l+1) = (l_{\max}+1)^2-1$ distinct modes.
-This system can then be cast into a compact matrix form:
+This truncation yields a system of $N = \sum_{l=1}^{l_{\max}}(2l+1) = (l_{\max}+1)^2-1$ distinct modes. \footnote{The \( l = 0, m = 0 \) mode is excluded from the summation because it corresponds to a perfectly spherical deformation.
+This effect is absorbed into the definition of \( R \) and therefore does not participate in mode coupling.} This system can then be cast into a compact matrix form:

 Here, $A$, $B_{\text{in}}$, and $B_{\text{ex}}$ are $N \times 1$ column vectors containing the amplitudes $a^{(2)}_{l,m}$, $b^{\text{in}(2)}_{l,m}$, and $b^{\text{ex}(2)}_{l,m}$, respectively.
 The elements are ordered using the index mapping